 Let's be honest, the cinema isn't the cheap date it used to be.
 If you want to check out the latest blockbusters on the big screen, it can set you back up to £18 for a ticket alone – more horrifying than a bad B-movie.

-So we're premiering our guide full of tips and tricks to help you save at the cinema almost as many times as James Bond has saved the world.
+So we've premiered our guide full of tips and tricks to help you save at the cinema almost as many times as James Bond has saved the world.

 A deal for every day of the week

-We're going to talk about our picks of the best cinema deals in this guide so you can save on seeing big movies such as The Lion King, Hobbs & Shaw, Once Upon a Time in Hollywood and Playmobil The Movie.
+We're going to talk about our picks of the best cinema deals so you can save on seeing big movies such as Joker (from Fri 4 Oct), Downton Abbey, Ad Astra and IT Chapter Two.